dipien/releases-hub-gradle-plugin/README.md

 #### Common Properties

-###### Dependencies base path
+###### Dependencies paths

-The base path for the class names where the dependencies are defined.
-The default value is `buildSrc/src/main/kotlin/`.
-This property is required
+The path for the files where the dependencies are defined.
+This property is required.
+The default value is:

-    dependenciesBasePath = "buildSrc/src/main/kotlin/"
+    dependenciesPaths = [

-###### Dependencies class names

-The class names where the dependencies are defined.
-The default value is `["Libs.kt", "BuildLibs.kt"]`.
-This property is required

-    dependenciesClassNames = ["Libs.kt", "BuildLibs.kt"]
+      "buildSrc/src/main/kotlin/Libs.kt",
+      "buildSrc/src/main/kotlin/BuildLibs.kt",
+      "gradle/libs.versions.toml",
+      "settings.gradle.kts"
+    ]

 ###### Includes